jackfrost168/CoTok/README.md

 # CoTok
-# Submitted to SIGIR 2026
+# Submitted to KDD 2026